Initial Reports for AI-171 Crash Released

 Were There Any Warnings?

-In 2018, a U.S. safety group called the FAA warned airlines.
+In 2018, a U.S. [[safety group::People who make rules to keep us safe]] called the [[FAA::The group in the USA that watches over airplane safety]] warned [[airlines::Companies that fly planes with people]].
 They said these switches could turn off by mistake because of a computer problem.

-But the check was only advice, not a rule, so Air India did not do it.
+But the check was only [[advice::A helpful idea someone gives you]], not a rule, so Air India did not do it.

 There are some reports that say that in 2019, a plane in Japan also had the same switch problem.